Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}
 \
+As we're already in this rabbit hole of blasphemy, we can go even further.
 Composing all providers into an all-in-one provider might be a good idea to reduce boilerplate in the initialization code.
 {{< highlight scala >}}
 trait AllInOneProvider[F[_]]